pixelstudio-id/bogo-px/README.md

 ### Known Bugs

-- If you switched the base language mid-way, the Post List table won't show the proper parent post.
+- Switching base language mid-way breaks parent link in Post List.
-- Some languages are spoken in multiple countries, therefore the flags might be wrong.
+- Some flags might be incorrect for shared languages.
-- If parent post changed category, the other language isn't changed.
+- Category change on original doesn't sync to translations.

 ### Future Plan

-- Add translatable Description for Menu.
-- Allow locale post listing in trash to restore/permanently delete.
-- Change the category & author of locale post when the original post is changed too.
+- Sync category & author from original to locale post.
-- Add direct link to view the locale post within table.
+- Add direct view link for locale post in table.
+- Added an edit link in Reusable block for the localized version.